cdcarson/bootstrap-project-manager/README.md

 $ grunt init:foobar
 ```

 This command initializes a new project.
-It creates the following directories and files:
+It:

+ - Creates the `bootstrap-roject-manger/projects` folder if one does not exist (i.e. this is your first project.)
+This folder is `.gitignore`'d, and is where your projects are stored.
+ - Under that directory, it creates the project folder named with what you provided to the command, in this case `foobar`.
+ - Copies the Bootstrap fonts from `boostrap/fonts` into `foobar/assets/fonts`.
+See [update-fonts](#update-fonts).
+ - Concats and minifies the js `boostrap/js` into `foobar/assets/js`.
+See [update-bootstrap-js](#update-bootstrap-js)
+ - Creates `less/style.less`.
+This file contains one line: `@import "../../../bootstrap/less/bootstrap";`.
+That file is compiled and minified.
+See [update-css](#update-css)

+The file layout:

 ```
 - bootstrap-project-manager